-The Elizabeth Gaskell’s House Open Day
+The Elizabeth Gaskell House Open Day

 Plymouth Grove, Manchester

-Dr Adolphus William Ward was present at the very first meeting of our Founding members in 1889 and became our first Chairman of Governors.
-He was an English Historian and Academic and held the position of Vice-Chancellor at Manchester University between 1887-1891 and then 1895-1897.
-Adolphus Ward’s major work was to initiate the transformation of Owens College, of which he was Principal within the University of Manchester.
-He first came to Owens College as Professor of both History and English Literature.
-In the latter field he took over from Elizabeth Gaskell’s husband who had lectured there part-time in addition to his day job as Minister of Cross Street Unitarian Chapel.
+Dr Adolphus William Ward was present at the very first meeting of our founding members in 1889 and became our first Chairman of Governors.
+He was an English historian and academic and held the position of Vice-Chancellor at Manchester University between 1887-1891 and then 1895-1897.
+Adolphus Ward’s major work was to initiate the transformation of Owens College, of which he was principal within the University of Manchester.
+He first came to Owens College as professor of both history and English literature.
+In the latter field he took over from Elizabeth Gaskell’s husband, who had lectured there part-time in addition to his day job as minister of Cross Street Unitarian Chapel.

-Adolphus Ward had many connections with the family of Elizabeth and William Gaskell who from 1850, lived at 84 Plymouth Grove, near the University, and kept in touch with the family even after he left Manchester to become Master of Peterhouse, Cambridge.
+Adolphus Ward had many connections with the family of Elizabeth and William Gaskell who, from 1850, lived at 84 Plymouth Grove, near the university, and kept in touch with the family even after he left Manchester to become master of Peterhouse, Cambridge.

-Monica has asked for a copy of this book to be on display on Open Day for those interested to see it in further detail.
+Monica has asked for a copy of this book to be on display during the open day on 3rd June for those interested to see it in further detail.
 Please contact The Elizabeth Gaskell House for further details.